STRATEGY CONSULTING

 The terms strategy consulting and business consulting get used interchangeably, but they describe fundamentally different types of work.
 Conflating them leads to hiring the wrong consultant, scoping the wrong engagement, and spending months solving the wrong problem.

-The distinction is straightforward.
+The distinction is clear.
 Strategy consulting determines where to compete.
 Business consulting determines how to operate.
 The first is about direction.
 The second is about execution.
 Most growing companies eventually need both, but the order matters.

 What Strategy Consulting Covers